Table of Contents

 Caution

-Do not forget to execute Dispose() or release Image, Buffer, and other related data through mechanisms such as using after use.
-Otherwise, severe memory leaks may occur, and buffer pool acquisition may fail.
+Do not forget to execute Dispose() or release resources through mechanisms like using for Image, Buffer, and other related data after use.
+Otherwise, severe memory leaks may occur, and buffer pool acquisition might fail.